Skip to article

 "Cottage food law" is the informal name for a state statute that lets people sell certain foods they make at home without renting a commercial kitchen, passing a health-department inspection, or getting a foodservice license.
 Every US state except a handful has one.
 The specifics are very different state to state.
 The general idea is the same everywhere: the state has decided that a narrow list of low-risk foods, made in a home kitchen, can be sold directly to the public under lighter rules than a restaurant or a packaged-food company faces.

 What counts as "low risk" is where most of the detail lives.
 A loaf of bread, a jar of jam, a batch of cookies, a bag of granola — these sit outside the refrigerator without spoiling and outside the reach of foodborne illness that meat, dairy, and cooked vegetables carry.
 Those items are on almost every state's allowed list.
-A tray of lasagna, a container of potato salad, a bowl of cut fruit — these are "time and temperature control for safety" foods (TCS foods in regulatory shorthand), and most states prohibit them under cottage food rules because home kitchens cannot reliably hold refrigerated temperatures the way a commercial operation can.
+A tray of lasagna, a container of potato salad, a bowl of cut fruit — these are "time and temperature control for safety" foods (TCS foods in regulatory shorthand), and they often sit outside baseline cottage food rules or require a different state/local path.

-So cottage food law is, at its core, a list of foods you are allowed to sell from home plus a set of rules about how you have to sell them.
-It is not a blanket "you can sell any food from home" license.
-It is also not the only path — some states layer a second regime on top of cottage food (California's MEHKO program for home restaurants is the most prominent example) that lets you do more, with more oversight.
+So cottage food law is, at its core, a state-specific lane for certain home-made foods plus a set of rules about how those foods move to customers.
+It is not the whole home-food economy.
+Some states layer a second regime on top of cottage food (California's MEHKO program for home restaurants is the most prominent example) that covers prepared meals, hot food, or broader home-kitchen sales with more oversight.

 Why every state has a cottage food law

 The modern wave of cottage food laws started in the late 2000s and picked up through the 2010s.
-Before then, in most states, selling any food to the public from a home kitchen was illegal full stop.
-States began carving out exceptions for a practical reason: people were already doing it.
-Farmers markets, church bake sales, cousins-of-cousins birthday cakes, neighbors selling tamales — food was changing hands at small scale constantly, inspector resources could not possibly cover it, and making the whole economy of informal food commerce illegal was both unenforceable and bad politics.
+States began carving out these rules for a practical reason: people were already doing it.
+Farmers markets, church bake sales, cousins-of-cousins birthday cakes, neighbors selling tamales — food was changing hands at small scale constantly, inspector resources could not possibly cover it, and the old commercial-kitchen-or-nothing model did not match how people were already buying and selling food locally.

 What typically varies: the three knobs